November 15-17, 2019 Whitbourne Woodcutting Trip (36 Photos)

 3.

-2. As evening drew near we finished our cutting and began loading up for home.
-We also set about winterizing the water system in the cabin as evening temperatures are starting to dip to freezing, this will prevent broken water feeds and drains.
+2. As evening drew near we wrapped up our cutting operations and began packing up to head home.
+Before leaving we winterized the water system in the cabin as overnight temperatures are to dipping below freezing, this will prevent broken water feeds and drains.

-1. All in all it was a successful weekend with good friends working hard to get an important job done.
+1. All in all it was a very successful weekend, good friends working hard to get an important job done while enjoying some dandy meals and lots of laughs!

 Cheers, MIKE